awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_2/verify-failover/_index.en.md

 1.4 Click on the **WebsiteURL** output link.

+{{% notice warning %}}
+You will have to wait a few minutes while the EC2 instance is launched and bootstrapped.
+EC2 instance is running when you see the Unishop webpage with all the products.
+{{% /notice %}}

 ## Verify the Website

 2.1 Log in to the application.
 You need to provide the registered email from the **Pre-requisites > Primary Region** section.